Telford and Wrekin: Towns, villages and other settlements

+The main towns of the borough are: Coalbrookdale, Dawley, Madeley, Newport, Oakengates, Telford and Wellington.
+The table below shows the civil parishes of the borough and their respective settlements:

+Demography

 Economy

 This is a chart of trend of regional gross value added of Telford and Wrekin at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of British pounds sterling.

 Freedom of the Borough

-The following People and Military Units and Organisations and Groups have received the Freedom of the Borough of Telford and Wrekin.
+The following people, military units and organisations have received the Freedom of the Borough of Telford and Wrekin.